Axinom/drm-quick-start/Readme.md

 ![](Images/Sample-Makemedia.png)

-Above command will create H264 MPEG-DASH with CENC encryption.
-If you wish to produce CMAF (both HLS and DASH manifests included) with CBCS encryption, add *--encryption-mode Cbcs* parameter to the command.
+Above command will create H264 CMAF content with CENC and CBCS encryption, together with DASH and HLS manifests.
+DASH content will contain Widevine and Playready signalling.
+HLS content will contain Widevine signalling, with HLS + CBCS variant also containing FairPlay signalling.

 Wait for the video to be encoded, encrypted and packaged.
 This may take up to 24 hours for full-length movies, though only minutes for short clips.